With so many rods that I need to fish, it's been

 over about 16" they are perfectly capable and I really think they are the most fun rods to

 Following up on my recent trip reports that suggested trout are quicker to spit out flies if they feel tension on the line, or if they feel a large hook or hard bead head, I wanted to try the small-hooked pink chenille worm with a few soft seiryu rods.
 All the zero tension keiryu rods available in Japan are too long for most of the smaller streams in the US.
 Seiryu rods are available as short as 1.9m (6'4").
+(Not anymore.
+That rod has been discontinued, as was the 2.4m rod).
 That's really too short for all but the smallest, most overgrown streams, but the 2.9, 3.4, 3.9 and even 4.5m rods work very nicely on most US streams.

-On Sunday I fished with the Suntech Kurenai HM39R (Coach's go-to rod), which has an extremely soft, sensitive tip, and the Nissin Air Stage Hakubai 450 (which I have been calling the Air Stage seiryu rod).
+On Sunday I fished with the Suntech Kurenai HM39R (Coach's go-to rod), which has an extremely soft, sensitive tip, and the Nissin Air Stage Hakubai 450 (which I have been calling the Air Stage seiryu rod - and which has since been discontinued/).
 I thought they would be a good approximation of the "zero tension" approach to keiryu fishing, scaled down to seiryu rods.